- a sheath of thin, flexible material (e.g., latex) worn over the penis

 - One injection given every three months inhibits the release of GnRH, thus inhibiting the synthesis of FSH and LH and blocking ovulation [Link].

 - One of the most reliable methods of birth control.
-Only about 1 woman in a thousand becomes pregnant during her first year of using DMPA.

 - Implanon® and Nexplanon®, each a tiny (40 x 2 mm) flexible plastic rod that releases a synthetic progestin is inserted under the skin (requiring a local anesthetic).